rmsk2/moreorless/readme.md

 I am in the process to extend this software to make it a better text editor.
 I have finished implementing the features which I think are a must have.
 This is how I plan to progress:

-Short term goals
-- adding a sensible out of memory handler

 Midterm goals